miguelPerezOntiveros/javaGuides/md/OCA Chapter2.md

 - Works with interfaces as well as superclasses.

 ###### Casting
-- You can upcasting implicitly because you are restricting the number of methods you can invoke.
+- Upcasting(to a more general type) happens implicitly because you are restricting the number of methods you can invoke.

 ### Overriding and Overloading

 ###### Overriding
-- If the inherited method is marked _final_, you can´t override it.
-- You cannot override a method marked _final_ or _static_.
 - If a method can't be inherited, you cannot override it (see Chapter 1).
+- You can't override a method marked _final_ or _static_.
-- Invoking a Superclass Version of an Overridden Method: _super.bar()_.
+- To invoke the Superclass version of an overridden Method: _super.bar()_.
 - If you call via a reference variable a method that declares a checked exception, then even if it is overriden and the overriden method does not declare exceptions, the compiler only knows about the original method with the exception.

 ###### Overloading.